What Happens if our Rainwater Runs Out? ANSWERED

 During the design phase, calculations are made that show how many gallons of water the homeowner can expect to have at any given time during the year.
 In most cases, the water that is collected surpasses the estimated water demand the homeowner and their family would need.

 Storage Size Calculation

-The amount of storage used in a system design is matter of efficiency.
-Too little storage, and their won’t be enough reserve for between rainfall events.
-Too much storage, and the homeowner will have simply paid for empty space that will rarely ever be filled with rainwater.
+The amount of storage used in a system design is a matter of efficiency.
+Too little storage and there won’t be enough reserve for between rainfall events.
+Too much storage and the homeowner will have simply paid for empty space that will rarely ever be filled with rainwater.

 Now, there is a rainwater storage “sweet spot” and the homeowner can choose whether to be on the smaller or larger ends of that sweet spot.
 Thankfully, storage is often easy to add-on later down the road, especially in aboveground storage situations.